 In a state like Arizona, it could be game changer.
 Her name is Eva Burch, in case anybody listens to this.
 That is something a lot of us are really working on now.
 I think playing catch up to try to get back some of these state legislatures, and especially around issues around reproductive rights.
 I mean, who would have thought that we would be having to struggle with this right now?
 But that’s where it’s at until we get a Congress and a Senate that will institutionalize pro-choice.
 So, I’m very involved with that.

 I’m on a local music venue board, which takes a lot of time, but it’s also again, where we have a deep commitment to equity and inclusion, racially and gender-wise.
 In a sense, I think the women’s movement has infused most of what I do, in a way, because having worked for two African American members of the Congress, when I go into a room, I look at the room and I instinctively know whether it’s a balanced room or not.
 And it usually isn’t.
-I think the women’s movement and also the experience, which was a remarkable one, working in a predominantly black office, gave me a perspective that infuses everything that I do really, I have to say.
+I think the women’s movement and also my Congressional experience, which was a remarkable one, working in a predominantly black office, gave me a perspective that infuses everything that I do really, I have to say.

 JW: Is there anything else you’d like to add, something I should have asked you?

 I think in that regard, we were very lucky.
 I do know a younger woman who’s probably maybe 12-15 years younger than I am, said, “Your generation was really lucky.
 You got married and had kids and then had your career.”
-She said, “My generation put our career first, and now I’m too old to have kids.”
+She said, “My generation put our careers first, and now I’m too old to have kids.”
 It was really a stunning statement because in a way, we were such a pivotal generation that we did get to do it all on some level.
 To me, it wasn’t a question of getting married.
 I was 21 years old, I was out of college, I wasn’t going to live with a man.
 It wasn’t a topic of conversation.